grtn316/self-managed-osdu/README.md

 ## API Requests

-The simpliest way to execute against the Platform is to leverage the HTTP Rest Scripts that make testing and executing API calls easier.
-These scripts are compatable with the VS Code Extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The simplest way to execute against the Platform is to leverage the HTTP Rest Scripts that make testing and executing API calls easier.
+These scripts are compatible with the VS Code Extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 [Rest Client Settings](https://github.com/Huachao/vscode-restclient#environment-variables) can be set to create environments and saved in [VS Code Settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/).